gulfiliz/gulfiliz.github.io/_posts/2026-01-28-quantum-computing-hype.md

 tags: research-logs, physics, quantum, EN
 ---

-I started to work on quantum error correction.
+Recently, I started to work on quantum error correction.

 This means I'll spend my days thinking about how to build quantum computers that actually work —